-The scope being referred to here equates to the start point and end point of your process.
+The scope referred to here equates to the start and end points of your process.
 Business operations can span various interrelated processes.
-It is important to pin down first which of these processes you would like your Kanban system to focus on.
-While there is no rule that prevents teams from creating lengthy Kanban workflows, it is ideal that the workflow is manageable enough and is focused on a specific team’s work and goals.
-A good way to identify scope is to determine who is doing the process and what they want to achieve when they execute the process.
+It is essential to determine first which of these processes you would like your Kanban system to focus on.
+While no rule prevents teams from creating lengthy Kanban workflows, it is ideal that the workflow is manageable enough and is focused on a specific team’s work and goals.
+An excellent way to identify scope is to determine who is doing the process and what they want to achieve when they execute the process.

-Product Discovery is more often done by product managers, product owners, UX designers, and probably some members of the development team to assess technical feasibility.
-The goal of this process is to determine which features will go into the product or simply, decide what to build.
+Product Discovery is often done by product managers, product owners, UX designers, and probably some development team members to assess technical feasibility.
+This process aims to determine which features will go into the product or decide what to build.
 Typical inputs to this process are feature concept or idea briefs, user interviews, and feature requests from actual clients.

-In order to sift through the pile of ideas that are thrown at the product team, they perform a collaborative discovery process where they assess whether the concept is desirable, viable, and feasible.
-The Product Discovery team can do a series of activities in order to determine these, wherein their outputs could be user story maps, prototypes, personas, user scenarios, epics, and user stories.
+To sift through the pile of ideas thrown at the product team, they perform a collaborative discovery process to assess whether the concept is desirable, viable, and feasible.
+The Product Discovery team can do a series of activities to determine these, wherein their outputs could be user story maps, prototypes, personas, user scenarios, epics, and user stories.
 All these are then fed into the Product Delivery process where the development team transforms them into actual solutions.
 Subsequently, the Product Delivery team executes its own series of activities to transform a user story into an actual product feature.

-As we have seen here, we scoped the process around who is performing the work and what they want to achieve.
-You can do a similar approach when identifying the scope of the process where you want to implement Kanban.
+As we have seen here, we scoped the process around who performs the work and what they want to achieve.
+You can use a similar approach when identifying the scope of the process where you want to implement Kanban.

 Step 2: Enumerate the steps that go into your process

-After pinning down the scope of your process, it’s now time to dissect how the process works and articulate what goes into making your product or service.
+After pinning down the scope of your process, it’s time to dissect how it works and articulate what goes into making your product or service.
 Ask yourself, “What will it take for an item to be considered done?”

 From our Product Discovery process sample, we can imagine they perform these steps: